FGSeRaser/mybb_api/readme.md

 ## Features

 This list describes the progress of the plugin, everything below will be implemented unless otherwise mentioned.
+Only administrators are allowed to create and assign keys.

 ### Users